Removing Ceramic Tile

 Removing Ceramic Tile TIPS

-- Chip off tile
+- Chip off tile at a low angle

 - Stiff wide putty knife superb